Gaurav-Punjabi/skedulo/README.md

-# AutomaticTimeTableGenerator
+# Schedule Generator
-This is also a java based application which helps to generate a proper time table of college using the proper input data.
+Automatically generates a schedule for various branches in a college using a semi-genetic algorithm.